 By: Paul Zientarski TEDxBend

-With more than 40 years of experience in the field of physical education and fitness, Zientraski shares his insights around the correlation of increased academic achievement and fitness within students with his internationally renowned program, Learning Readiness Physical Education (LRPE).
-The program has been featured on major TV networks, documentaries and adopted within the United States and internationally by countries including Denmark, China, South Korea and Canada.
+With more than 40 years of experience in physical education and fitness, Zientraski shares his insights around the correlation of increased academic achievement and fitness within students with his internationally renowned program, Learning Readiness Physical Education (LRPE).
+Zientraski's program has been featured on major TV networks, documentaries and adopted within the United States and internationally by countries including Denmark, China, South Korea, and Canada.

 ACTIVE KIDS, ACTIVE MINDS